ebmdatalab/openprescribing/README.md

 We support IE8 and above.
 We have a free account for testing across multiple browsers, thanks to [BrowserStack](www.browserstack.com).

+Note that tests are run using the settings in `openprescribing/settings/test.py`; this happens automatically

 ## Functional tests

 Functional tests are run using Selenium; the default in your sandbox